thorncp/rubot/README.md

-Rubot is a framework for creating an IRC bot.
+Rubot is a framework for creating IRC bots.

 Installation
 ------------